csdswarm/playground-2r2dk8z0/statement.md

 Similar to printing presses, classes require a bit more effort to change the output of.
 Like photocopiers, with prototypes, if someone can access the original copy, they can white out some parts and add their own stuff in and all future copies will be affected.
-Of course, it's not an exact comparison, because changing the original won't actually change existing copies with a photocopier, but they will with a prototype.
+Of course, it's not an exact comparison, because as we see, changing the original won't actually change existing copies with a photocopier, but they will with a prototype, and that can apply to properties as well, which can be added and available but not noticeable (essentially a default of non-enumerable until they are changed)

+Okay, finally, let's talk about my favorite way to handle many of the above situations using

+## Object Literals